 Dual network connectivity to allow specific applications (e.g. voice) to remain on cellular network while others are offloaded to non-cellular network

 API and mechanism to detect Redirection and Captive Portals

+It is noted that OMA OpenCMAPI has covered some of the above aspects of network discovery and selection.
+Thus further gap analysis of use cases and enhancement should be done in their SWG.

 Enhanced Device Management and APIs with the use of device and application information and monitoring to enable features such as: